rdbo/libmem/README.md

 ```

 ## Usage (Python)
+**NOTE**: You no longer have to install libmem to use with Python.
+If no installation is found, the package will fetch and link libmem for you seamlessly.
+You can use the `LIBDIR=<path to libmem's directory>` environment variable to tell the libmem package where to look for your installation (if you installed it).

 Make sure to have Python >= 3.6 active
 Either install the `libmem` package from PyPi by running the following command:
 ```